kerautret/ACCV2016DGPTutorial/README.md

 The aim of this exercise is to extract the 2D level sets contours from a gray scale image and an given selected interval.

-You will generate results similar to:
+You should obtain something like that:
 <center>
 <a href="tuto2_LSC/results/res.png"><img height=150 src="tuto2_LSC/results/res.png"></a>
 </center>